kjhermans/networktester/README.md

 # How we Determine when the Clock Runs Out

 Every test contains a start time (or defaults at zero), and has a duration (or defaults as infinite).
-The maxmimum is taken from all start times plus their respective durations, and this is determined to be the length of the test.
-If this is infinite, it will look for any "duration" key at the top of the structure and if present, will take that time.
-Otherwise, the thing runs indefinitely.
+The maxmimum is taken from the general "duration" definition made at the top of the structure, and all test start times plus their respective durations: this is determined to be the length of the test.
+If this is infinite, the program will not run.
 All time indications are in whole seconds.

+A test can also be defined as 'pivotal' (which is a boolean, which only makes sense if you set it to true inside the test definition).
+This means that when this process exits, all tests exit.
+This mechanism allows you to define a really large time frame for your test to run in, and have it cut short by a single test (which you're probably interested in).